-- To consider any recommendations from the Audit Committee relating to the discharge of the Council's duty, under the Accounts & Audits Regulations 2015. - To discharge the Council's functions, relating to pensions, under the Superannuation Acts. - To authorise the making of payments, under Section 92 of the Local Government Act 2000, on account of maladministration. - $\circ\;$ Foreign travel by Members and Officers of the Council will be reported on a quarterly basis. - ix.
-Terms and Conditions of Employment - Holding management to account for implementing agreed terms and conditions of employment of staff. - Agreeing any changes to terms and conditions of employment (the Birmingham Contract). - Holding management to account for the effective consultation and negotiation with employees and representatives of regional and national bodies in connection with terms and conditions of employment.
+- To consider any recommendations from the Audit Committee relating to the discharge of the Council's duty, under the Accounts & Audits Regulations 2015. - To discharge the Council's functions, relating to local government pensions, under the Public Service Pensions Act 2013, Local Government Pension Scheme Regulations 2013 and other relevant statutory requirements, regulations or other directions.
+(NB.
+The Council is currently part of the West Midlands Pension Fund, the administering authority is Wolverhampton City Council under the Local Government Pension Scheme Regulations 2013 and the scheme manager under the Public Service Pensions Act 2013.
+The Council appoints a representative to the Local Pensions Board, convened by Wolverhampton City Council, which meets on a quarterly basis). - To authorise the making of payments, under Section 92 of the Local Government Act 2000, on account of maladministration. - Foreign travel by Members and Officers of the Council will be reported on a quarterly basis.

-i.
 Members are appointed by Full Council.
 Chairs are appointed by the Full Council.
-Membership shall include the Chair of the Co-ordinating O&S Committee.
+Membership shall include the Chair of the Corporate and Finance O&S Committee.